Commercial Real Estate Agent vs Broker vs Realtor: What’s The Difference?

 A commercial real estate broker can do everything a commercial real estate agent does but is also licensed to employ agents and collect a percentage of the employed agent’s commissions.
 A commercial real estate agent needs extra training to become a commercial broker.

 Much of a commercial broker’s day-to-day work is the same as a commercial real estate agent’s.
 They work with the property buyer or seller and complete the different responsibilities depending on the part of the transaction they represent.
+A broker for commercial real estate typically performs market research, provides client representation, manages property listings, negotiates terms and pricing, and conducts due diligence.

 There are three roles a commercial real estate broker fulfills outside of a typical commercial real estate agent job, as follows: